gabrielgo-ctf/write-ups/RHme3/PhonicFrenzy2/README.md

 A4 <-> D10
 A5 <-> D5
 ```
-Here are some waveforms of the process, the last is the flag
+Here are some waveforms of the process.
+The last is the flag
 ![Flag](Flag.jpg)

 The serial output changed to